cwendorf/CALM/docs/examples/producingCodes.md

 #### Example: Treatment (Last) Contrasts

-The intercept is equivalent to the mean of the last group.
-Remaining parameters represent the difference between each group and the last group.
+The intercept is equivalent to mean of the last group.
+Parameters represent the difference between each group and the last group.

 ```r
 M3 <- c(0,0,1)